Building awesome teams

 Being part of such a team is energizing, inspiring, fulfilling.
 It makes it easy to get up in the morning and work late for months on end.
 It makes it meaningful to be called at 2 am in the morning knowing that you’re needed and valued.

-Having seen both sides of the coin, here’s what I believe makes a team awesome.
+Having seen both sides of the coin, here’s what I believe makes awesome teams.

-There are many other elements that add to the level of collaboration within a team, but without these three elements, the chances of collaboration are small.
+There are many other elements that add to the level of collaboration, but without these three elements, the chances of collaboration are small.
 So it is worth discussing each element a bit more in-depth:

 Trust is the foundation of any functional team.
-Trust happens when you believe that your colleagues have your best interest at heart, as much as theirs.
+This trust happens when you believe that your colleagues have your best interest at heart, as much as theirs.
 There are no hidden agendas and power plays or politics to look out for.
 You can relax and be yourself.
-You can focus your energy on finding solutions rather than pretecting your turf.
+You can focus your energy on finding solutions rather than protecting your turf.

 In a trust-based team each member knows that once they hand over their work, the next person in the value chain will take what they’ve done and made it more, better.

-They trust the next team member to improve, not destroy what they’ve done.
+They trust the next member to improve, not destroy what they’ve done.

-They also know that the team member before them will be ready and wait for the next most important part to work on.
+Also, they know the member before them will be ready and wait for the next most important part to work on.
 They don’t have to question the validity or the priority, they can simply focus on what they’re good at.

 A shared vision is more than just a goal.
 It gives meaning to your work.
 It is something you believe in, something that makes a difference to you, as much as to the end-user.

 The other essential part of a well-functioning team is shared values.
-Each person in the team needs to have agreement on what the most important values are for the collective team.
+Each person needs to have an agreement on what the most important values are for the collective.
 Each person in the team also needs to agree that they too feel strongly about those values.